xiaoxianyu-office/mm/Skills/Targeters/UniqueIdentifier.md

 ## Description
-Targets a specific entity by their UUID.
+Targets a specific player by their UUID.
 Can be a placeholder.

 ## Attributes